gaowanliang/DownloadBot/README.md

   - [x] Download HTTP/FTP link
   - [x] Download Magnet link
   - [x] Download the files in the BT file
-  - [ ] Custom Torrent/Magnet download
+  - [x] Custom Torrent/Magnet download
+    - [x] Download only the largest files
-    - [ ] Do not download files smaller than the specified size
+    - [x] Do not download files smaller than the specified size
   - [ ] Download Torrent/Magnet according to the size of storage space
     - [ ] Do not download files that exceed storage space
     - [ ] Download the files in Torrent/Magnet several times according to the storage space
 - [ ] Upload a file
   - [ ] Upload the file to OneDrive when the download is complete
-  - [ ] Upload a file to Google Drive when the download is complete
+  - [ ] Upload the file to Google Drive when the download is complete
   - [ ] Upload the file to Mega when the download is complete
   - [ ] Upload the file to 189Cloud when the download is complete
 - [x] Additional features